42-student-council/website/.github/docs/DOTENV.md

 # You can set it to an empty string.
 SESSION_SECRET=""

-# This is set to 'production' in production.
-# You can set this to an empty string.
+# Set this to any value except production or development
-NODE_ENV="development"
+NODE_ENV="anything"

 # These are needed for 42OAuth configuration.
-# You can set these to empty strings, unless you
-# need to test 42-OAuth locally.
-# If that is the case, see 'Set Up 42OAuth'.
+# See 'Set Up 42OAuth'.
 CLIENT_ID=""
 CLIENT_SECRET=""